civitz/civitz.github.io/_posts/2019-10-01-sometime-the-question-is-wrong.md

 > The constraints that you are given are guaranteed to [be] some degree wrong. [...]
 Because the counterpoint would be that they are perfect.
 > [...]
 One of the biggest traps of smart engineers is optimizing a thing that shouldn't exist

-He even quoted Hitchhiker's guide to the galaxy: the big computer outputted "42", but the hardest problem was finding the right question: sometimes finding the right question is harder than finding the answer, and sometimes the question itself is wrong.
+He even quoted Hitchhiker's guide to the galaxy: the Deep Thought computer outputted "42", but the hardest problem was finding the right question.
+Sometimes finding the right question is harder than finding the answer, and once you frame the question, the answer comes easy.

+And sometimes, the question is wrong.